The Adirondack Fifty Falls Challenge is here!

 *Waterfalls appearing in bold require proof of visit as noted.

 The fifty waterfalls listed for the challenge have been marked on the map below.

-Dig The Falls is seeking partners/sponsors for this challenge.
-If interested please contact us at email@example.com
+Dig The Falls is seeking business sponsors for the Adirondack Fifty Falls Waterfall Challenge .
+If interested please contact us at firstname.lastname@example.org